 P.S.
 14 Cornelius Vanderbilt

 When we visited PS 14 in 2005, we found the atmosphere nurturing and calm, in contrast to its rough surroundings in Stapleton, one of the poorest neighborhoods in Staten Island.
-Despite the emphasis on literacy we noticed on our visit, the school has struggled to improve reading and math scores -- students' scores are well below the citywide average.
+Despite the emphasis on literacy we noticed on our visit, the school struggled to improve reading and math scores.

-Because of its poor performance, the DOE began to phase out the school in fall 2012.
+Because of its poor performance, the Department of Education began to phase out PS 14 in fall 2012.
 Younger students were transfered to a new elementary school in the building, PS 78.
-Students who entered the 3rd grade and higher in fall 2012 will stay until they graduate and the school is fully phased out in 2015.
+Students who entered the 3rd grade and higher in fall 2012 stayed until they graduated and the school officially closed in 2015.

-The school faces many challenges.
-Staten Island's largest public housing complex is down the block from PS 14 and over 90 percent of the students receive free or reduced price lunch.
-The school also has very low attendance rates -- the average student misses at least a day of school every two weeks, according to Education Department data.
+The school faced many challenges.
+Staten Island's largest public housing complex is down the block and more than 90 percent of the students received free or reduced price lunch.
+Attendance was very low, with the average student missing at least a day of school every two weeks, according to Education Department data.